jainam240101/INFO-6150-Assignments/Assingment 7/readme.txt

 4 - nesting interploations done - Used in Navigation
 5 - Custom Properties - Used in About Container
 6 - Placeholders are implemented to extend same SASS properties

-# Directions to Open ->
-Q2->
--/img
--/SCSS
--/CSS
--/index.html

-    Right click on index.html and open with live server